Everything You Need To Know About Small Business Property Insurance

 Provides a bigger ceiling for the legal costs of a lawsuit that extends your liability coverage

 Whether you are buying a commercial property policy separately or as part of a business owner’s policy, knowing which types of insurance are available will help you make the most informed decision for your business.
-Here are the types of policies you can add to your general liability policy.
+Here are some policies you can add to your general liability policy.

 - Direct Damage Property Insurance: This is your standard commercial property insurance.
 The policy covers any direct damage to your business location and damage to business property.

-- Extra Expense Insurance: For businesses that cannot afford to close (a 7-day business like a clinic or a security center), in the event of a disaster or interruption to the business, this policy helps provide the finances to move to a new location or minimize the financial effects of a shutdown.
-It is similar to business interruption service but targeted specifically toward the extra expenses of moving a business to a new location.
+- Extra Expense Insurance: In the event of a disaster or interruption to the business, this policy helps provide the funds to move to a new location or minimize the financial effects of a shutdown.
+It’s similar to business interruption service but targeted specifically toward the extra expenses of moving a business to a new location.

-- Leasehold Interest Insurance: If a business loses its lease (especially if they had a nice lease, under market-value), this insurance covers the financial loss of losing the lease.
-It can also help pay back a business owner for betterments to the space that they are leaving.
+- Leasehold Interest Insurance: If a business loses its lease, this insurance covers the financial loss of losing the lease.
+It can also help pay back a business owner for the betterment of the space that they are leaving.

-- Fine Arts Coverage: If you decorate your space with tapestries and rugs and paintings, you might need fine arts coverage if you’d want to replace it after a disaster.
+- Fine Arts Coverage: If you decorate your space with tapestries, rugs, and paintings, you might need fine arts coverage if you’d want to replace it after a disaster.
 Because fine art needs a valuation, someone who purchases this floater coverage would want to itemize their art.
-However, this is specifically designed for people who use fine art as decoration and have no intention of selling it.
-(That would require a larger insurance policy.)
+This is specifically designed for people who use fine art as decoration and have no intention of selling it.

-- Contractors Equipment Coverage: This additional coverage specifically covers and replaces equipment and tools that are either damaged or goes missing on a job site.
+- Contractors’ Equipment Coverage: This additional coverage specifically covers and replaces equipment and tools that are either damaged or go missing on a job site.
 For contractors and construction businesses that might have expensive tools in a variety of locations, this floater will specifically insure machinery and tools.

-- Cyber Liability Coverage: If you are the victim of hacking or a data-breach, and your customer data is leaked (including social security or credit card numbers), it can cost your business a lot of money to comply with federal guidelines.
-This coverage helps pay legal fees and protects you from lawsuits arising because of the data breach.
-If your business is online or you collect information online, this is an important addition to your plan.
+- Cyber Liability Coverage: If you’re the victim of hacking or a data breach, and your customer data is leaked (including social security or credit card numbers), it can cost your business a lot of money to comply with federal guidelines.
+This coverage helps pay legal fees and protects you from lawsuits that arise because of the data breach.
+If your business is online, or if you collect information online, this is an important addition to your plan.

 - Electronic Data Processing Coverage: This insurance protects the equipment and the data that you collect.
 This is a policy that bridges a gap in your commercial policy between what electronic equipment is insured after an accident or disaster.
-With this add-on, your computer hardware, as well as software and data information, is all insured.
+With this add-on, your computer’s hardware, software, and data information are all insured.

-- Inland Marine Insurance: A commercial property policy will only cover items at a specific business location, so what if your equipment and business materials travel from one place to another?
-This type of insurance covers things in transit or an instrument of transit or any equipment that is moveable.
+- Inland Marine Insurance: A commercial property policy will only cover items at a specific business location.
+So what if your equipment and business materials travel from one place to another?
+This type of insurance covers things in transit or an instrument of transit, or any equipment that’s moveable.

-- Debris Removal Insurance: This section of property insurance covers the cost of removing debris after an accident or Act of God.
-While property insurance may cover the cost of repair, without this specific add-on to your policy, the cost to remove garbage and debris may fall on you as a business owner.
+- Debris Removal Insurance: This section of property insurance covers the cost of removing debris after an accident or natural disaster.
+While property insurance may cover the cost of repair, without this specific add-on to your policy, the cost to remove garbage and debris may fall on your business.